 The assessment ordinance would take effect, locking in the method the city uses to charge and collect district costs from affected properties.

-The district financing plan would likely need to be reworked, delayed, or separated from the current schedule.
+The district financing plan likely would have needed to be reworked, delayed, or separated from the current schedule.

 Potential Pros